maniospas/smoll/docs/reference.md

     print(len v, " numbers allocated\n")
 ```

-Since failure is a fast abstraction in *smoλ*, it is also the preferred syntax for
+Since failure is a fast abstraction in *smoλ*, it is also the implementation
-iterators reaching their end.
-Below is an example, where all standard library iterators
+mechanism for trying to produce next values.
+Below is an example,
-follow the same pattern for terminating loops and you should try to reuse in your code.
+where `for` loops are syntactic desugar to something similar.

 ```python
 import "std/core.s"